-In the past the Compensation Committee has engaged Radford, an Aon Consulting company, to provide analysis and recommendations pertaining to our compensation philosophy, peer group comparisons and competitiveness of salary, bonus and long-term incentive compensation.
-In March 2014, the Compensation Committee established, with the assistance of Radford, an updated peer group, which for 2015 included Abaxis, Inc., Affymetrix, Inc., Bovie Medical Corporation, Cynosure, Inc., Digirad Corporation, Enzo Biochem, Inc., Fluidigm Corporation, Fonar Corporation, GenMark Diagnostics, Inc., Genomic Health, Inc., iCAD, Inc., IRIDEX Corporation, Landauer, Inc., Luminex Corporation, NanoString Technologies, Inc., Natus Medical Incorporated, Pacific Biosciences of California, Inc., Quidel Corporation, Sequenom, Inc., Stereotaxis, Inc., and Transgenomic, Inc.
+In 2016, the Compensation Committee engaged Arthur J. Gallagher & Co. ("Gallagher") to provide analysis and recommendations pertaining to our compensation philosophy, peer group comparisons and competitiveness of salary, bonus and long-term incentive compensation.
+In April 2016, the Compensation Committee established, with the assistance of Gallagher, an updated peer group, which for 2016 included Abaxis, Inc., Albany Molecular Research Inc., Cardiovascular Systems Inc., Cutera Inc., Digirad Corporation, Enzo Biochem, Inc., Exactech Inc., Fluidigm Corporation, Fonar Corporation, iCAD, Inc., IRIDEX Corporation, Landauer, Inc., Lemaitre Vascular Inc., Luminex Corporation, NanoString Technologies, Inc., Neogenomics Inc., Pacific Biosciences of California, Inc., Quidel Corporation, Sequenom, Inc. and Symmetry Surgical Inc.

-In the first quarter of 2015, the Compensation Committee engaged Radford to provide analysis and recommendations pertaining to the compensation, including salary, bonus and equity grants, with respect to our Chief Executive Officer and Chief Financial Officer.
-In addition, on June 3, 2015, the Compensation Committee obtained reports from Radford with respect to providing a current view into typical public market practices relating to market condition equity awards.
-The Compensation Committee utilized the reports, recommendations and insight of Radford, along with a variety of additional factors, in determining the appropriate compensation, including salary, bonus and equity grants, with respect to Messrs.
-Duchemin, Gagnon and Sun, and our other named executive officers.
+In the first quarter of 2016, the Compensation Committee engaged Gallagher to provide analysis and recommendations pertaining to the compensation, including salary, bonus and equity grants, with respect to our Chief Executive Officer and Chief Financial Officer.
+The Compensation Committee utilized the reports, recommendations and insight of Gallagher, along with a variety of additional factors, in determining the appropriate compensation, including salary, bonus and equity grants, with respect to Messrs.
+Duchemin, Gagnon and Sun.